celine-14/first-portfolio/README.md

 - __Members Zone__

-    - This page allows choir members to log in to the webpage to access files and latest information from the choir.
+    - This page allows choir members to log in to the member zone to access files and latest information from the choir.

 - __Store__

-    - This page allows user to browse through our catalog and buy the choir's music and merchandise.
+    - This page allows user to browse through the choir's catalog and purchase the choir's music and merchandise.

 ## Testing